;

 San Marino

-San Marino, one of the world's smallest countries, boasts a stable and high-income economy.
-Despite its small size, San Marino's economy is highly diversified, with significant contributions from tourism, banking, and manufacturing.
+San Marino, one of the world's smallest countries, boasts a stable high-income economy.
+Despite its small size, San Marino’s economy is highly diversified, with significant contributions from tourism in San Marino, banking services, and manufacturing industries.

-In 2023, San Marino's GDP grew by approximately 2.2%, driven primarily by a robust manufacturing sector and a booming tourism industry that has surpassed pre-pandemic levels.
-However, economic growth is expected to moderate to around 1.8% in 2024 due to weakening external demand and tighter international financial conditions.
+In 2023, San Marino GDP growth rose by approximately 2.2%, driven primarily by a robust manufacturing sector and a booming tourism industry in San Marino that has surpassed pre-pandemic levels.
+However, economic growth in San Marino is expected to moderate to around 1.8% in 2024 due to weakening external demand and tighter international financial conditions.

 Inflation in San Marino is forecasted to decline from 4.3% in 2023 to 2.0% by the end of 2024, mirroring trends in neighboring Italy.
-The unemployment rate remains extremely low, consistently under 1.5%, reflecting a tight labor market with nearly full employment.
+The unemployment rate in San Marino remains extremely low, consistently under 1.5%, reflecting a tight labor market with nearly full employment.

-San Marino has improved its fiscal position in recent years, achieving a fiscal surplus.
+San Marino fiscal policy has improved in recent years, achieving a fiscal surplus.
 However, further efforts are needed to consolidate these gains and ensure sustainability.
-The government is focusing on prudent fiscal policies and maintaining healthy levels of liquidity.
+The San Marino government is focusing on prudent fiscal policies, financial stability, and maintaining healthy levels of liquidity.

 Top banks